Riki1200/mini-cloud-app-azure/README.md

 # Mini Cloud App

-This app is proposal education.
-This app consist on it does work the cloud or similiar
+The mini cloud app is a concept that how it works the cloud app look like GoogleDrive and OneDrive.